SpencerMKSmith/CryptoTrader/README.md

   * Future: support web sockets https://github.com/bitrich-info/xchange-stream that should be able to detect good cycles more quickly
 * Keep track of everything in trading accounts and show how much is being made
 * Provide the possibility to execute more than 3 trades in a cycle, this has a low probabilty to provide good returns as each trade charges a fee, but it is worth taking a look at.
+* Worker machines: One of the largest bottlenecks in finding profitable trade cycles is network call time.
+It can take up to 30 seconds to check all 3 currency cycles from a given origin.
+Within those 30 seconds many opportunites can be missed and exploited by others.
+One option would be to have multiple worker nodes whos only purpose is to search for cycles quickly and then report back to a master node who will execute the trade when a profitable cycle is found.
+The problem may also be remidied by a web socket implementation but I don't know if it's possible or feasible to listen on 300+ web streams simultaneously.

 ## Trading Strategy
 * Cyclical Trading